All Episodes

 It takes 10 years to license and construct just one nuclear power plant.

-So if we're going to get rid of all of these electricity generated power plants, we better get moving fast on building nuclear power plants to replace them.
+So if we're going to get rid of all of these electricity-generated power plants, we better get moving fast on building nuclear power plants to replace them.

-I mean, this is this is lunacy.
+I mean, this is lunacy.

 This is sheer lunacy, and it's not going to happen.